solutionman/MergeSort/readme.md

 for merging files enter arguments:
 [type of sort (-a -d)] [type of data (-s -i)] [output file(name)] [input files(names)]

-for example:  -d -s out.txt in1.txt in2.txt
+for example:
+java -jar MergeSort.jar -a -i out.txt in.txt in2.txt in3.txt